slampalo/misc/cheatsheet.md

 > **.gitignore**
-> (file names or patterns (like: libraries folders, secrets and sensitive info) listed here will neither be scanned, tracked nor committed by git, this file should be set up before continue.
+> (File names or patterns listed here will neither be scanned, tracked nor committed by git, this file should be set up before continue. (files and folders like libraries folders, secrets and sensitive info)
 > Learn more about .gitignore, see [page](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)
-> or you may find useful examples for different projects or languages [here](https://github.com/github/gitignore)
+> or you may find useful templates for different projects or languages [here](https://github.com/github/gitignore)

 > **Lifecycle**
 > Each file in the working directory is either tracked or untracked.
 > - untracked = New files or directories that were not in the previous snapshot AND not staged.
-> - tracked = one of the following types
+> - tracked = One of the following
 >   - modified = Files that were in the previous snapshot AND is modified.
 >   - staged = Files that is labeled to be ready for the commit.
 >   - unmodified = Files that were in the previous snapshot AND is NOT modified.